isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-bearded-dragons-eat-cucumbers.markdown

 slug: /can-bearded-dragons-eat-cucumbers/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Cucumbers are commonly used by humans in their culinary dishes as a source of vitamins, minerals, and fiber.
 They are usually preferred because of their low-calorie level and high water content - [bearded dragons eat different foods](https://pestpolicy.com/what-do-bearded-dragons-eat/) .
 But can bearded dragons eat cucumber?
 **A simple answer is YES.
-Cucumber gives you a means of hydrating and nourishing your bearded dragon since it contains some minerals and vitamins.Â **
+Cucumber gives you a means of hydrating and nourishing your bearded dragon since it contains some minerals and vitamins. **
-**But since cucumbers are not very nutritious, they should not constitute the main diet for your bearded dragon.Â ** [amazon bestseller="Food for Bearded Dragons" items="2" template="table"]
+**But since cucumbers are not very nutritious, they should not constitute the main diet for your bearded dragon. ** [amazon bestseller="Food for Bearded Dragons" items="2" template="table"]
 ## **Can Bearded Dragons Eat Cucumbers? - 7 Top Picks**
 Cucumbers are among the vegetables